-Jane Duncan, RIBA Vice President Practice & Profession, has been appointed as RIBA Equality and Diversity Champion.
-This new role has been established to give senior support to the proactive work already delivered through Architects for Change, the RIBA's Equality and Diversity Forum.
+Jane Duncan was appointed as RIBA Equality and Diversity Champion in early 2013.
+This role was been established to give senior support to the proactive work already delivered through Architects for Change, the RIBA's Equality and Diversity Forum.

-Jane Duncan will lead a programme of renewed activity to investigate the current causes of inequality in the architecture profession and explore best practice with other occupations.
+Jane Duncan is leading programme of renewed activity to investigate the current causes of inequality in the architecture profession and explore best practice with other occupations.
 The programme for 2013/14 started in March with 'Architecture Out' - a discussion event with Stonewall about the experiences of being gay in architecture - and continue with the roll-out of the highly successful Fluid mentoring scheme for women in architecture.

 The RIBA's 2013/14 Equality and Diversity programme will see the investment in a two year detailed project into the current causes, problems and remedies to inequality in architecture and the broader construction industry.